1. Internal resources can’t do it all.

 Unlike PPC where it’s the closest thing you can get to instant gratification (once your center is LegitScript certified, of course), SEO takes time and patience in order to start seeing results from your efforts.
 You can look at SEO as more of a marathon pace vs. PPC’s sprint.

 If you don’t have an SEO strategy in place, don’t wait.
-SEO for drug rehab centers can take anywhere from 3-7 months from the date you get a project started until you start to see solid traction in terms of rankings and targeted traffic to your site.
+Drug rehab SEO can take anywhere from 3-7 months from the date you get a project started until you start to see solid traction in terms of rankings, back-links, and targeted traffic to your site.

-8. Social Media can make or break your center.
+8. Social Media can make or break addiction treatment centers.

 Social Media Marketing can do the work for you.
 It’s in this realm where people share their stories, exchange ideas, share thoughts on a wide array of subjects, write reviews on business pages along with a narrative about their positive or negative experiences, and so much more.